Science fiction on television: Spanish series

 The first Spanish SF series was Diego Valor, a 22 episode TV adaption of a radio show hero of the same name based on Dan Dare, aired weekly between 1958 and 1959.
-Nothing was survived of this series, not a single still; it is not known if the show was even recorded or just a live broadcast.
+Nothing has survived of this series, not a single still; it is not known if the show was even recorded or just a live broadcast.

 The 60s were dominated by Chicho Ibáñez Serrador and Narciso Ibáñez Menta, who adapted SF works from Golden Age authors and others to a series titled Mañana puede ser verdad.
 Only 11 episodes were filmed.
 The 70s saw three important television films, Los pajaritos (1974), La Gioconda está triste (1977), and La cabina (1972), this last one, about a man who becomes trapped in a telephone booth, while passersby seem unable to help him, won the 1973 International Emmy Award for Fiction.

 The series Plutón B.R.B.
 Nero (2008) was a brutal SF comedy by Álex de la Iglesia, in the line of The Hitchhiker's Guide to the Galaxy, Red Dwarf, or Doctor Who, with 26 episodes of 35 minutes.
-Other series of the 2010s were Los protegidos (2010-2012), El barco (2011-2013), and El internado (2007-2010), all three inspired by North American productions, with minor SF elements.
+Other series of the 2010s were Los protegidos (2010–2012), El barco (2011–2013), and El internado (2007–2010), all three inspired by North American productions, with minor SF elements.

-The latest success is El ministerio del tiempo (The ministry of time), premiered on February 24, 2015 on TVE's main channel La 1.
+The latest success is El ministerio del tiempo (The ministry of time), premiered on February 24, 2015, on TVE's main channel La 1.
 The series follows the exploits of a patrol of the fictional Ministry of Time, which deals with incidents caused by time travel.
 It has garnered several national prizes in 2015, like the Ondas Prize, and has a thick following on-line, called los ministéricos.